Features from accelerated segment test: FAST-ER: Enhanced repeatability

 FAST-ER detector is an improvement of the FAST detector using a metaheuristic algorithm, in this case simulated annealing.
 So that after the optimization, the structure of the decision tree would be optimized and suitable for points with high repeatability.
-However, since simulated annealing is a metaheurisic algorithm, each time the algorithm would generate a different optimized decision tree.
+However, since simulated annealing is a metaheuristic algorithm, each time the algorithm would generate a different optimized decision tree.
 So it is better to take efficiently large amount of iterations to find a solution that is close to the real optimal.
 According to Rosten, it takes about 200 hours on a Pentium 4 at 3 GHz which is 100 repeats of 100,000 iterations to optimize the FAST detector.

 Comparison with other detectors

 In Rosten's research, FAST and FAST-ER detector are evaluated on several different datasets and compared with the DoG, Harris, Harris-Laplace, Shi-Tomasi, and SUSAN corner detectors.

 The parameter settings for the detectors (other than FAST) are as follows: